1950 Catherine (Burns) Chesrown (seated 4th from right) at Eva Petrie's birthday party

 Comments - Catherine Burns' Legacy

-Catherine did not rush into marriage on arrival in North Dakota, taking seven years to wisely chose Frank Chesrown.
-She spent over 60 years of her life in Linton ND, raising six children, the final 24 years as a widow.
-From the 1950 photograph, it is obvious that Catherine played an important part in community affairs.
+Catherine had no need to rush into marriage upon arrival in North Dakota, but after seven years she wisely chose Frank Chesrown.
+She spent 60 years of her life in Linton ND, the final 24 years as a widow.
+The 1950 photograph demonstrates that Catherine was a prominent figure in the Linton community, as was husband Frank.

-Catherine did not rush into marriage on arrival in North Dakota, taking seven years to wisely chose Frank Chesrown.
-She spent over 60 years of her life in Linton ND, raising six children, the final 24 years as a widow.
-From the 1950 photograph, it is obvious that Catherine played an important part in community affairs.
+Catherine had no need to rush into marriage upon arrival in North Dakota, but after seven years she wisely chose Frank Chesrown.
+She spent 60 years of her life in Linton ND, the final 24 years as a widow.
+The 1950 photograph demonstrates that Catherine was a prominent figure in the Linton community, as was husband Frank.